10yard/dkafe/readme.md

 ## Donkey Kong Arcade Frontend

 An arcade game launcher based on Donkey Kong, made for arcade cabinets, with incentives to play and unlock arcade games.
 It comes bundled with features and ready to go.
 You just need to provide your own dkong.zip.

 ![DKAFE frontend](https://github.com/10yard/dkafe/blob/master/artwork/about/frontend.png)

-### The DKAFE project includes:
+### The frontend includes:
- - An interactive frontend launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
+ - An interactive launcher that comes preconfigured to work with classic Donkey Kong roms and hacks.
  - A custom lightweight version of WolfMAME built specifically for Donkey Kong.
  - A rom patcher that will automatically generate hacked roms from the many included patch files.
  - LUA scripts to interface MAME with the frontend.
  - Donkey Kong hacks made by me for use with the DKAFE frontend: DK Lava Panic, DK Who and the Daleks, DK Pies Only, DK Springs Only, DK Rivets Only and DK Barrels Only.

-### This project does not include:
+### The frontend does not include:
  - Roms or information on how to obtain them.

 ### Get DKAFE